IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If all mathematics were to disappear, physics would be set back exactly one week.”

+>“Just to give you an idea of how the theory has been put through the wringer, I’ll give you some recent numbers: experiments have Dirac’s number at 1.00115965221 (with an uncertainty of about 4 in the last digit); the theory puts it at 1.001 15965246 (with an uncertainty of about five times as much).
+To give you a feeling for the accuracy of these numbers, it comes out something like this: If you were to measure the distance from Los Angeles to New York to this accuracy, it would be exact to the thickness of a human hair.
+That’s how delicately quantum electrodynamics has, in the past fifty years, been checked—both theoretically and experimentally.”

+>“But so far, we have found nothing wrong with the theory of quantum electrodynamics.
+It is, therefore, I would say, the jewel of physics—our proudest possession.”

 >“He [<a href="https://en.wikipedia.org/wiki/Ernst_Stueckelberg" target="_blank">Stueckelberg</a>] did the work and walks alone toward the sunset; and, here I am, covered in all the glory, which rightfully should be his!.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Feynman" target="_blank">Richard Feynman</a>

+>“Like the silicon chips of more recent years, the Feynman diagram was bringing computation to the masses.”

+― <a href="https://en.wikipedia.org/wiki/Julian_Schwinger" target="_blank">Julian Schwinger</a>

 >“While the finder of a new elementary particle used to be rewarded by receiving a Nobel Prize, one should now be punished by a $10,000 fine.”